Shadow Lake Nature Preserve boardwalk. Credit: Nancy Chaney

-SHADOW offers guided tours for a suggested donation of $3–$5 per person.
-Sahara Suval suggests that groups have a minimum of 4–5 people and up to 15 people is okay.
-Call to schedule as available times vary, but could be as soon as the next day or within a few weeks.
-Tours can be tailored to the age and interests of your group and can last from 1–2.5 hours.
+SHADOW offers guided tours for groups for a suggested donation of $3–$5 per person.
+Call to schedule as available times vary.
+Tours can be tailored to the age and interests of your group and can last from 60–90 minutes.

 In addition to its Frog Frolic, SHADOW offers other events throughout the year and always welcomes volunteers to its work parties.
 Contact staff ahead of time for guidance on what volunteer opportunities are family-friendly.
 Field trips are offered to local school groups as well.

 If you go...

-Location: Shadow Lake Nature Preserve is located at 21656 184th Ave SE, Renton, WA 98058, at the southeast edge of Renton.
+Find it: Shadow Lake Nature Preserve is located at 21656 184th Ave.
+S.E., Renton, WA 98058, at the southeast edge of Renton.
 Map it or follow directions on the website.
 It's about a 40-minute drive from Bellevue, Tacoma or Seattle.